A Writer’s review of Madeleine St John’s The Women in Black.

 Yet it seem to take an age to arrive.
 Akin to the work of Jane Austen, The Women in Black avoids a classic story arc, as many comedies of manners do, and attempts to frame human behaviour in other ways.

-Austen managed to instil her novels with light-hearted digs at the class system, the marriage game and how close genteel women in reduced circumstances come to ‘falling’.
+Austen managed to instill her novels with light-hearted digs at the class system, the marriage game and how close genteel women in reduced circumstances come to ‘falling’.
 But where Austen does let some of her characters take the leap, in The Women in Black St John keeps her cast of women away from the brink.

 I was reminded of Dymphna Cusack and Florence James’s seminal wartime Australia novel Come In Spinner as I was reading.
 This is not a surprise – both books focus on the lives and loves of a cluster of colleagues in a well-populated place of business in Sydney.